devicetree-org/devicetree-specification/source/flattened-format.rst

    Both the fields in this structure are 32-bit big-endian integers.

-   * len gives the length of the property’s value in bytes (which may be zero, indicating an empty property, see 2.2.4.2, Property Values).
+   * len gives the length of the property’s value in bytes (which may be zero, indicating an empty property, see :ref:`sect-property-values`).

-   * nameoff gives an offset into the strings block (see 8.5) at which the property’s name is stored as a null-terminated string.
+   * nameoff gives an offset into the strings block (see :ref:`sect-fdt-strings-block`) at which the property’s name is stored as a null-terminated string.

    After this structure, the property’s value is given as a byte string of length len.
 This value is followed by zeroed padding bytes (if